SMEK59/Driver-Drowsiness-Detection-System-using-OpenCV/README.md

 ***1. Face and Eye Detection :***

--Detect the face and eyes within the face using Haar cascades.
+-Utilizes OpenCV's Haar cascades to detect the face and eyes within the face.

 ***2. Eye Aspect Ratio (EAR) :***

 -Determine if the eyes are closed by computing the Eye Aspect Ratio.

 -Calculates EAR using the distances between vertical and horizontal eye landmarks.

 ***3. Drowsiness Alert :***

--Trigger an alert when the EAR indicates prolonged eye closure.
--Monitors EAR over time and activates an alert if it falls below a threshold for a specified period.
+-Triggers an alert if the EAR is below a threshold for a continuous period, indicating potential drowsiness.

 ***4. Beverage Recommendation :***